cryologger/ice-tracking-beacon/Documentation/PREDEPLOYMENT.md

   - The PCB is also marked with -/+ and can be used to confirm the correct orientation.
 <p align="center"><img width="720" src="https://github.com/adamgarbo/cryologger-ice-tracking-beacon/blob/main/Images/cryologger-itb-battery-1.jpeg"></p>

+### Assemble Wooden Platform

+## Testing

-### Documentation
+### Initial Test & Documentation
-It is important to properly document the operation of each Cryologger in order to better troubleshoot issues in the future.
+The first step is conduct a test of each Cryologger ITB to ensure it can properly transmit a message.
+It is advantageous to document the operation of each Cryologger at the same time in order to better troubleshoot any issues that may be encoutnered.

 - Launch the Arduino IDE
-- Connect to the Cryologger using a mini-USB cable
+- Connect to the ITB using a mini-USB cable
+- Connect the battery to the ITB
 - Open the Serial Monitor in Arduino IDE
 - Observe the serial output as the Cryologger initalizes its sensors and attempts an initial transmission
-- Once the transmission is complete, copy all of the serial output to a .txt file
+- Once the transmission is complete, copy the complete the serial output to a .txt file
   - Use the format: `cryologger_itb_2023_X.txt`, where X is the unit number of the Cryologger
-- Note the presenece of any errors encountered and report them as soon as possible
+- Also Note the presenece of any errors encountered and report them as soon as possible

-### Perform Tests
+### Long-Duration Test
-It is necssary to test the Cryologger ITBs, ideally for as long as possible, prior to deployment to ensure their proper operation.
+Next, a long-duration test of all of the Cryologger ITBs can be conducted.
+This is an important step to ensure their proper operation prior to deployment.
+The tests should be run for a minimum of 24 hours and ideally can continue for up to 1 week.
 - Place the ITBs in an area with a good view of the sky
 - Secure the ITBs they do not roll or blow away using a rope to lash all Nanuk enclosures together, and then tied off to the deck of the ship
 <p align="center">